sesam-community/sesam-py/readme.usage.md

 ## Configuring

 #### 1- syncconfig

+The sesam client will use the directory you launch it from as its working directory.

 Sesam client needs the node to operate on and jwt to authenticate.
 'NODE' and 'JWT' can be specified in 3 ways: environment variables, command line args or syncconfig file.
-To specify via syncconfig file create a file named `.syncconfig` in the your repos top directory, paste and edit the following:
+To specify via syncconfig file create a file named `.syncconfig` in your repo's top directory, paste and edit the following:
 ```
 #why not specify the subscription name here as comment to avoid confusions?
 NODE="<sesam node name for instance 'datahub-asdfasdf.sesam.cloud'>"
 JWT="<jwt to authenticate against node>"
 ```

-P.S.
+If the `.syncconfig` file isn't found in the current directory, the sesam client will traverse the parent directory upwards to look for one.
+Tip: if you have multiple repos with config you can share the `.syncconfig` file between them by placing it into the topmost parent directory of your repo.

 Optionally, you can use another filename and location, and then specify it as a command line argument.

 #### 2- sesamconfig

 Sesam client can read an optional sesamconfig file to change the default behaviour.
-To utilize sesamconfig create `.sesamconfig.json` in the your repos top directory, paste `{}` and add item(s) among the followings:
+To utilize sesamconfig create `.sesamconfig.json` in your repo's top directory, paste `{}` and add item(s) among the followings:

 * **formatstyle** : add and customize following item to customize formatting.
 The options here correspond to 'Editor Options' on pipe/system configuration page in the sesam portal.
 It is sufficient to specify the non-default items only.
 ```json